-Due to its significance to fertility, the first Lohri of new borns and married couples is very special hence they celebrate it in style.
+Due to its significance to fertility, the first Lohri of newborns and married couples are very special hence they celebrate it in style.
 There are special parties arranged with good food, decorations and lots of singing & dancing in such houses.

 At night, people gather around the bonfire and throw til, puffed rice & popcorns into the flames of the bonfire shouting “Aadar aye dilather jaye” (May honor come and poverty vanish!).
 Prayers are offered to the bonfire seeking abundance & prosperity.
 People make merry by dancing & singing traditional songs.

 A Lohri party is full of joys, excitement, vigor, enrichment, and a perfect one to meet and greet people.
 The occasion marks with the whole galore of celebrations with a bonfire, folklore, traditional dresses and music in the background.
 Overall the festivity is full of color, music, party and sumptuous food.
 The festival is celebrated in style with a dash of musical DJ, extravagant decorations, getting professional dhol players, dancers, and singers.

 If you are one of a kind who loves to party yet in a traditional style, here are some of the ideas that will help you prep up as a perfect host.